-In the first quarter of 2012, the Group's liquidity position remained well within the risk limits established in the Group's Liquidity Policy both in terms of short-term and structural liquidity indicators.
-Regular information regarding the development of market conditions and the position of the Bank and/or Group has been provided to company bodies and internal committees in order to ensure full awareness and manageability of the prevalent risk factors.
+In the nine months of 2012, the Group's liquidity position remained within the risk limits established in the Group's Liquidity Policy both in terms of short-term and structural liquidity indicators.
+Adequate, timely information regarding the development of market conditions and the position of the Bank and/or Group was provided to company bodies and internal committees in order to ensure full awareness and manageability of the prevalent risk factors.